ProDotaTrY/ghostcb/ghost cb readme.txt

 - improved !start command
 - modified bot_ban method when set to 1.
 ###  if bot_banmethod = 1, GHost++ will automatically reject players using a banned name, and will print a message if it only recognizes the IP address
+- admin game supports no passwords (no login required)

 =======
 Credits